-"I just went through my drawers and ditched all of the worn-out T-shirts I've been apparently saving for no apparent reason.
-Seriously.
+"I just went through my drawers and ditched all of the worn-out T-shirts I've been saving for no apparent reason.
 Who needs five random faded black tees?
 Exactly.
-Given that I'm wearing T-shirts on the regular with my WFH fits, I replaced the dingy silhouettes with fresh styles from Hanes and H&M."
+Given that I'm wearing T-shirts on the regular with my WFH 'fits, I replaced the dingy ones with fresh styles from Hanes and H&M."

-"On a recent spring cleaning, I said goodbye to a bunch of ripped and distressed skinny jeans that I never wear anymore (perhaps because I tend to lean into more clean and minimalist silhouettes these days, or maybe I'm finally caving into my mom's request!).
+"On a recent spring-cleaning, I said goodbye to a bunch of ripped and distressed skinny jeans that I never wear anymore, perhaps because I tend to lean toward cleaner and more minimalist silhouettes these days, or maybe I'm finally caving in to my mom's request.
 It does feel really good to have a more streamlined denim collection."

 "Being at home has definitely inspired me to clean out my closet.
-My trick to really editing it down is to put everything on a rack and try all of the pieces on.
-Time intensive, yes, but it's effective at helping me figure out what I want to hold onto.
-Anything that didn't fit (or couldn't be altered by a tailor to fit properly) was added into my donation pile."
+My trick to really editing it down is to put everything on a rack and try on all of the pieces.
+It's time-intensive, yes, but it's effective at helping me figure out what I want to hold on to.
+I add anything that doesn't fit (or can't be altered by a tailor to fit properly) to my donation pile."

 "I've somehow accumulated so many random promotional tees and tourist tees over the years, and they were the first thing to go when I finally sat down to go through my closet.
-Don't get my wrong—I love a good graphic tee (I hung onto a few that have the perfect worn-in wash and slightly oversize fit), but the others weren't serving much of a purpose and I wanted to make some room for a restock of my favorite basic tops that I just placed an order for."
+Don't get me wrong—I love a good graphic tee (I hung on to a few that have the perfect worn-in wash and slightly oversize fit), but the others weren't serving much of a purpose, and I wanted to make some room for a restock of my favorite basic tops that I had just placed an order for."